Docent: Central and Eastern Europe

-In countries with academic traditions that stem from German-speaking countries, "docent" is an academic appointment below that of a full professor.
+In countries with academic traditions that stem from German-speaking countries, docent is an academic appointment below that of a full professor.
 This is the situation in the Czech Republic, Hungary, Poland, Slovakia, and Slovenia.
-Docent is considered equal to or above the title "associate professor" as used in Western European countries.
-In the Czech Republic, a "docent" holder is considered capable of conducting research independently as well as giving lectures.
+Docent is considered equal to or above the title associate professor as used in Western European countries.
+In the Czech Republic, a docent holder is considered capable of conducting research independently as well as giving lectures.

-In Russia, Ukraine, and Belarus docent is an academic title below professor.
+In Russia, Ukraine, and Belarus, docent is an academic title below professor.

 In Poland, the title of docent used to be mandatory in order to become a full professor.
-This is no longer a requirement, and the title nearly vanished in the last 20 years.
+This is no longer a requirement, and the title has nearly vanished in the last 20 years.
 Currently, it may be given to a teacher or instructor not engaged in research.
 Only a scientific researcher may apply for the title of professor, and therefore docent is the highest title for teachers and instructors.

-In countries such as Lithuania, Bulgaria, "docent" is used as an academic title equivalent to associate professor in German-speaking countries.
+In countries such as Lithuania, Bulgaria, docent is used as an academic title equivalent to associate professor in German-speaking countries.

 In most former Yugoslav countries, including Bosnia and Herzegovina, Croatia, Montenegro, North Macedonia and Serbia, the system of academic ranks is similar to that of North America.
 The academic rank of docent corresponds to assistant professor.

-In Armenia, the title of docent — equivalent to Associate professor — is awarded to either a Candidate of Sciences or a Doctor of Sciences before becoming a full professor.
+In Armenia and Azerbaijan, the title of docent—equivalent to associate professor—is awarded to either a Candidate of Sciences or a Doctor of Sciences before becoming a full professor.